 Painstakingly written in elementary-school-teacher-style cursive, the seven-page complaint, filed on May 1, teeters on a knife's edge between old-fashioned prudishness, hate, and incoherence.

-"I'm sixty-six years old, and I never thought that I would see the day in which our great nation and our great state of Nebraska would become so compliant to the complicity of some peoples' lewd behavior," she writes in a relatively lucid bit.
+"I'm sixty-six years old, and I never thought that I would see the day in which our great nation and our great state of Nebraska would become so compliant to the complicity of some peoples' lewd behaviour," she writes in a relatively lucid bit.
 She does get a bit more muddled later on:

-"Your honor, I've heard the boasting of the defendant: the homosexuals on the world news; from the young, to the old; to the rich an [ sic] famous; how they were tired of hiding in the closet, and how glad they are to be coming out of the closet," she writes.
-According to her logic, the fact that they had to hide their behavior from a disapproving, prejudiced society is proof that what they do is a sin.
+"Your honour, I've heard the boasting of the defendant: the homosexuals on the world news; from the young, to the old; to the rich an [ sic] famous; how they were tired of hiding in the closet, and how glad they are to be coming out of the closet," she writes.
+According to her logic, the fact that they had to hide their behaviour from a disapproving, prejudiced society is proof that what they do is a sin.
 "Why else would [gays] have been hiding in the closet?" she asks.

 She's suing under Section 1983 of Title 42 of the US Code, which, ironically, is meant for people who want to sue state and local officials for violating their rights.
 But as you'd expect, this bizarre suit won't get a day in court.

 Sarah Jeong, a legal scholar and journalist, said most cases filed without an attorney are thrown out for failing to state a claim.
 This one by Driskell won't pass legal muster, either.
 It'll get thrown out on the first page alone, for obvious reasons.

 "A pro se plaintiff must only represent themselves," Jeong says. "[Driskell] cannot be counsel to someone else because it is the unauthorised practice of law on the behalf of God as a client, also God never signed any papers allowing him to be represented by said lady."